pyraxo/ical-poke-bridge/README.md

    - **Transport**: Streamable HTTP
 3. Test the connection by asking Poke: `"Check my icloud calendar connection status"`

+## 🔍 Troubleshooting

+### Connection Issues
+- ❌ **"Failed to connect to CalDAV server"**
+  - ✅ Verify your Apple App-Specific Password is correct (16 characters)
+  - ✅ Check that 2FA is enabled on your Apple ID
+  - ✅ Ensure your iCloud email is exactly correct
+  - ✅ Try generating a new App-Specific Password

+### Server Issues
+- ❌ **Server won't start**
+  - ✅ Check Render/VPS logs for startup errors
+  - ✅ Verify environment variables are set correctly
+  - ✅ Ensure Python dependencies are installed

+### AI Agent Issues
+- ❌ **"400 Bad Request" errors**
+  - ✅ Ensure JSON-RPC 2.0 format with `jsonrpc` and `id` fields
+  - ✅ Use correct headers: `Content-Type: application/json`
+  - ✅ Check the endpoint URL includes `/mcp`

+- ❌ **Events not found after creation**
+  - ✅ Use broader date ranges (minimum 2 days)
+  - ✅ Search across all calendars if unsure

 ## 🛠️ Local Development

 ### Setup Development Environment